Code of Conduct

 - Don't harass or bully people.
 Do not attempt to communicate with someone who has asked you to stop.

 - Don’t spam.
 Don’t make spammy posts, don’t post spammy replies, don’t send people spammy messages.
 Nobody likes spam.
 Nobody.

 - Don't impersonate or do things that would cause confusion between you and a person or company.

 - Don't do anything illegal.
 Don't screw with trademarks, copyrights, fraud or anything else that the police would not be happy to see you doing.

-If you feel that a member (or members) of the Ghost community is violating these guidelines, please report it immediately to [email protected]
+If you feel that a member (or members) of the Ghost community is violating these guidelines in their interactions with people on our forum, Slack community, repositories or events, please report it to

 If you are concerned about something being posted using Ghost's software on an independent website, which does not fall under our community guidelines, please consult our abuse report policy.